gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 ---------

 It's quite likely that scaling up your team will be the hardest thing you do.
-Use tests, documentation, linters, and code review as tools for ensuring the quality of your code and sharing knowledge amongst team members.
+Write tests and documentation, and use linters and code review to ensure the quality of your code and knowledge sharing amongst team members.

 .. _`existing library`: https://pythonhosted.org/itsdangerous/